Manchester Airport Liquid Rules 2026: Still 100ml, Not 2 Litres

 Terminal Changes That Affect Your Security Route

-Terminal 2 at Manchester Airport is almost unrecognisable following a decade-long, £1.3bn overhaul and Terminal 1 has seen its last departures.
-Terminal 3 remains a work in progress as active transformation continues.
-If you flew out of Terminal 1 last year, chances are your airline has relocated.
+Terminal 2 at Manchester Airport is almost unrecognisable following a decade-long, £1.3bn overhaul, and Terminal 1 has seen its last departures.
+Airlines had all moved out of Terminal 1 by November 2025, and the airport closed it for good in March 2026, with its entrance and security hall absorbed into an expanded Terminal 3.
+Manchester now runs on two terminals: Terminal 2, which handles around 75% of passengers, and Terminal 3, which is used by Ryanair.
+If you flew out of Terminal 1 last year, your airline has relocated.
 Look carefully at your boarding pass before assuming anything about where to go.

 Whether you’re heading to T2 or T3, starting your journey with a pre-booked airport transfer takes the guesswork out of drop-off points entirely.